-Tapping into the Neuroscience of Personalized Learning
+Tapping into the Neuroscience of Learning and Personalization

 Individual learner’s brains are unique – and they are constantly changing and adapting.
 As we learn, new connections are made, and new neural pathways are created.
 This is known as neuroplasticity.
 In the neuroscience of learning, this concept has replaced the belief that we learn best in childhood, while as adults, our brains are less receptive to new experiences and learning.
 Neoplastic change happens when our brains experience something that strongly resonates with us, and when we are highly engaged.
 In fact, throughout our lives, neuroplasticity underpins all effective learning – from playing the piano to learning a new language.
 As each learner’s brain is different and changing all the time, it is essential that learning delivery and content is personalized to individuals and continues to adapt to the individual’s changing needs.